DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Kylie-Jarrett_def/index.markdown

 the passive resistance produced by affective excessiveness, but for mobilization and organization to ensure these databases and their algorithms are serving meaningful ends.
-While we may never want, or be capable of, producing a database that can actually capture intention and thus allow us better representation in technologically mediated systems, we may be able to work towards technological, social, and economic models that reduce the capacity of the reductive subjects of search to
+While we may never want, or be capable of producing, a database that can actually capture intention and thus allow us better representation in technologically mediated systems, we may be able to work towards technological, social, and economic models that reduce the capacity of the reductive subjects of search to